Parrot Bay Coconut Shrimp

 • Fry shrimp 2-3 minutes or until shrimp are golden brown, turning them as they cook.
 Remove to a paper towel-lined plate to drain.

-• Serve shrimps with dipping sauce.
+• Serve shrimp with dipping sauce.

 Nutrition